nillalways/Gym-Website-Html-Css-Sass-/README.md

-# Gym-Website-Html-Css-Sass-
-This Gym Website is a modern and responsive fitness platform built with HTML, CSS, and Sass.
-The Home section introduces visitors with a bold hero banner and clear calls to action.
-Advantages highlight the unique benefits of joining, such as advanced equipment, expert guidance, and flexible schedules.
+## Gym Website (HTML, CSS & Sass)

+This project is a modern and responsive fitness website designed with **HTML5, CSS3, and Sass**.
+It includes the following sections:

+- **Home** → Modern landing page with hero banner, strong visuals, and clear call-to-action buttons.
+- **Advantages** → Highlights unique benefits such as advanced equipment, expert trainers, flexible class schedules, and healthy environment.
+- **Membership** → Displays multiple pricing plans, subscription options, and exclusive offers in a simple, user-friendly layout.
+- **About** → Shares the gym’s mission, vision, values, and overall goals to connect with visitors.
+- **Trainers** → Showcases professional trainer profiles with photos, expertise, and specializations for proper guidance.